 Simulation-based inference of Rt

 In the renewal equation model underlying the Cori method, the number of cases arising in week t depends on the numbers of cases in previous weeks.
-Implicit in this is an assumption that individuals appearing in the incidence data in any week cannot generate new cases in the same week.
-When disease incidence data are temporally aggregated, so that the timescale of transmission is shorter than the timestep in the incidence data, this assumption is often incorrect.
+Implicit in this approach is an assumption that individuals appearing in the incidence data in any week cannot generate new cases in the same week.
+When disease incidence data are temporally aggregated, so that the timescale of transmission is often shorter than the timestep in the incidence data, this assumption may be incorrect.
 To relax this assumption, we consider a novel simulation-based approach for estimating Rt.
-The goal of this method is again to estimate the value of Rt each week for t≥2, but using a renewal equation model with a timestep that is shorter than one week (e.g., a daily timestep).
+The goal of this method is again to estimate the value of Rt for each week, t≥2, but using a renewal equation model with a timestep that is shorter than one week (e.g., a daily timestep).

 Modified renewal equation